ihucos/panini/docs/index.md

 **You got**

 - An isolated, unified, pinnable development environment with minimal dependencies.
-- A handy way to organize development specific tasks
+- A powerful way to organize development specific tasks
 - Run your app and dependant services in one command.

-**Forget the days of**

-- "It works on my machine"
-- Containerizing everything, so it fits into `docker-compose`
-- Slow test runs because of docker for mac (use nix).
-- Huge YAML files nobody understands.
-- I weird collection of weird files.
-One weird file for everything is enough.